Basics of Saas Marketing

 Step 2: Content and SEO

-As you build up from your data foundation, content becomes the framework of your marketing house.
-SEO and content marketing are pivotal in driving organic traffic to your site.
+As you build up your data foundation, content becomes the framework of your marketing house.
+SEO and content marketing are pivotal to driving organic traffic to your site.
 Whether it’s through weekly blogs, how-to guides, or detailed software insights, valuable content positions your SaaS as a thought leader in its niche.
 Given the time-intensive nature of content creation, consider outsourcing to freelancers or agencies specializing in SEO and content marketing.
 This strategic move frees you to focus on what you do best—innovating your product.
-Just be sure that SEO is taken care of either by a freelancer, agency or a marketer as it is one of the most important and fundamental marketing activities you can invest in.
-Do this before running to paid media because SEO-optimized content is what drives organic traffic and builds brand credibility which is important for your conversions.
+Just be sure that SEO is taken care of by a freelancer, agency, or marketer as it is one of the most fundamental marketing activities you can invest in.
+Do this before running to paid media because SEO-optimized content drives organic traffic and builds brand credibility which is critical for your conversions.

 Step 3: Pay-Per-Click (PPC) Campaigns